DSC-Capstone/dsc-capstone.github.io/lessons/06/index.md

 - Eventually, the `develop` branch is merged back into `main`, at which point `main` will contain new, working features.

 {: .note }
-**In DSC 180B, each member of a group will work on a separate branch, and the group will merge all branches into `main` once a week.**
+**In DSC 180B, each member of a group will work on a separate branch, and the group will merge all branches into `main` once a week.** This is not required in DSC 180A, but it's a good habit to start getting into.

 That is, you will each have your own version of a `develop` branch.
 Instead of simply naming your branches `develop`, your branches should be named and separated based on **features** – that is, create one branch for updating your data cleaning code, another branch for updating your model's features, etc. If one person is working on multiple unrelated tasks in a single repository, they should use a different branch for each task, too.
 You may elect to include team members' initials in branch names, e.g. `SR_etl`.